pluralsight/pando-rfcs/text/0000-icons.md

 # Detailed design

+>**This is the bulk of the RFC.
+Explain the design in enough detail for somebody familiar with a TVA library to understand, and for somebody familiar with the implementation to implement.
+This should get into specifics and corner-cases, and include examples of how the feature is used.
+Any new terminology should be defined here.**

 SVG icons provided by designers are programmatically optimized and the syntax is modified based on the use case (such as removing `xmlns` attributes for inline).

 To allow for flexible control over color, `currentColor` is assigned to the fill and/or stroke colors as appropriate (assuming single-color icons.
 All others can be exempted from this step).

 Icon files are then converted to a more framework-specific syntax (jsx by default) with one additional folder to specify the framework (e.g., `@pluralsight/icons` for React jsx - since it is the default, `@pluralsight/icons/svelte` for Svelte, etc.).

-Accessibility attributes should be provided with fitting content such that it supports the base scenario.
+Accessibility attributes will be provided with fitting content such that it supports the default scenario.
 In this case, a descriptive `aria-label` is sufficient.

 Any additional, structured styling would be provided by the `headless-styles` package.

 Individual exports should be created for each icon such that they are tree shakeable.

 # Drawbacks

+>**Why should we *not* do this?
+Please consider:**
+>
+>- **implementation cost, both in term of code size and complexity**
+>- **whether the proposed feature can be implemented in user space**
+>- **the impact on teaching people a TVA library**
+>- **integration of this feature with other existing and planned features**
+>- **cost of migrating existing TVA applications (is it a breaking change?)**
+>
+>**There are tradeoffs to choosing any path.
+Attempt to identify them here.**

 Implementing for each framework means supporting multiple formats, increasing up-front and maintenance effort for each additional framework and potentially less flexibility/visibility from the client side.